Providing Comprehensive Care for Your Dry Eyes

 We may combine some of the following treatments:

 OptiLIGHT by Lumenis is an FDA-approved intense pulsed light (IPL) treatment designed specifically for dry eye related to inflammation and meibomian gland dysfunction (MGD).
 It gently delivers pulses of light around the eyelids to help reduce inflammation, unclog oil glands, and improve tear film stability.
+It’s especially effective for dry eye related to rosacea or blepharitis.

 Patients often notice improvements in both eye comfort and clarity.
 It’s quick, noninvasive, and typically part of a series of treatments.